-However, it really is true that the only two things absolutely certain in life are death and taxes.
-You can’t swerve these things.
-Therefore, it’s well worth considering how best to leave your hard-earned assets to those coming up after you when you are no longer here.
+Therefore, it’s well worth considering the right way to leave your hard-earned assets to those coming up after you when you are no longer here.

 But what can you do?
-Not only can Black Lion Wealth help you to manage your finances now and into retirement, we can also offer you the right advice for you to leave the best possible legacy to your family.
+Not only can we help you to manage your finances now and into retirement, but we can also offer you the right advice for you to leave a legacy to your family.

 Of course, there are some simple steps you can take.
 But stop right there.
 In our opinion, there’s a lot of confusing advice available, often given out by people who really should know better.

-We’ll make things simple, so get in touch as soon as possible.
+We’ll make things simple, so get in touch for an inheritance tax trust consultation as soon as possible.

 What is Inheritance Tax?

-In essence, inheritance tax is the tax that is paid on your assets (after tax allowance deductions) when you die.
+In essence, inheritance tax is the tax that is paid on your estate that includes property, money, and assets (after tax allowance deductions) when you die.